How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 Air-Drying Adidas Shoes

-1. Avoiding Direct Sunlight or Heat Sources: After blotting away the excess moisture, I placed my shoes in a well-ventilated area to air dry.
-It’s crucial to avoid direct sunlight or heat sources like radiators or heaters, as excessive heat can warp the shape of the shoes and cause discoloration.
-I found a cool, shaded spot with good airflow to speed up the drying process.
+After removing the excess moisture, I put my shoes in a well-ventilated area for air drying.
+It’s important to avoid direct sunlight or heat sources like radiators or heaters since too much heat can bend the shoes and make them change color.
+I chose a cool, shaded spot with good airflow to speed up the drying.

-2. Using Shoe Trees or Stuffing with Newspaper (Optional): To help maintain the shape of the shoes.
-At the same time they dried, I inserted shoe trees into them.
-If you don’t have shoe trees, stuffing the shoes with crumpled newspaper can also work.
-This not only helps keep the shape but also absorbs some of the moisture from inside the shoe.
+I also used shoe trees to maintain the shape of my shoes while they dried.
+If you don’t have shoe trees, you can stuff the shoes with crumpled newspaper.
+This not only keeps the shape but also absorbs some of the moisture from inside the shoe, which is optional but helpful.

 How To Clean Using Baking Soda And Vinegar